moxley01/phrases/README.md

 ### 21. Post-Mortem
 A process conducted after project completion to analyze what went wrong and what can be improved for future projects.

-### 22. Scalability
+### 22. Cargo Cult Programming
-The capability of a system, network, or process to handle a growing amount of work or its potential to be enlarged to accommodate that growth.
+The ritual inclusion of code or program structures that serve no real purpose, based on blind faith that it's necessary.

 ### 23. Catch-22
 A dilemma or difficult circumstance from which there is no escape because of mutually conflicting conditions.